I know that for many of us, cleaning and organizing a kids’ bathroom can be a dreadful task.

 Under the Vanity

-You can also use an over-the-door organizer like the one below.
+You can also use an over-the-cabinet door organizer.

 Helpful Tips for Your Kids